synacor/dtk/README.md

 ![plot example 1](https://raw.github.com/synacorinc/dtk/master/doc-images/example_plot_001.png)

-This can be especially useful for things like watching the relationship between two values in the logs in realtime; we use this for things like graphing logs that contain, for example, retuqest time vs bytes returned.
+This can be especially useful for things like watching the relationship between two values in the logs in realtime; we use this for things like graphing logs that contain, for example, request time vs bytes returned.
 Here's an example that will animate drawing a spiral in your terminal:

 ```
 $ perl -e 'use Time::HiRes qw(sleep);